The only thing harder than working from home with kids is working from home with kids

 What better way to shake up the monotony of quarantine than to throw a puppy party?
 Your kiddo can have fun making decorations and setting the table (maybe the coffee table so your pup can join).
 You can even invite other doggies to join for a truly chaotic pup Zoom session.

 15 Play Soccer

 If your dog isn't much of a fetch player, you could try soccer instead.
 Your kiddo can work on their dribbling skills, the pup will love chasing the ball, and everyone gets a ton of exercise.
 If you're really dedicated, you can even teach your dog how to

 score a goal with their snout (per Clicker Training).

-Dr. Jerry Klein, Chief Veterinary Officer at the American Kennel Club
+Experts: Dr. Jerry Klein, Chief Veterinary Officer at the American Kennel Club